maxfrise/house-rentals-cloud-resources/MigrationTracker.md

 # Current migrated lambdas
 - initLease
 - paymentCollector

-# Missing lambdas
 - createHouse
-- createLease
 - getHouses

+# Missing lambdas
+- createLease // This seems to not be un use by the UI, will not migrate it
 - houseOverview

 # Api gateway resource - lambda maping